CodeSmile-0000011110110111/de.codesmile.luny/README.md

 # Luny: Lua scripting in Unity - Editor and Runtime

 Use Lua as if it were C#.
 Except there's no compiling.
 Just iterate, iterate, iterate.
+Reloading happens upon saving, instantly.
+Your code editor remains in focus while you're glancing at the changes in the editor, or build!

 # Simple Example
-A Unity Editor utility/workflow script that automatically open created Scene assets.
+A Unity Editor utility script that automatically opens new Scene assets.

 Exactly the kind of script we often wish for but rarely write because of the friction imposed upon us.
 Particularly when we need to figure many things out one by one: